onoi/event-dispatcher/README.md

 ### Release notes

 - 1.1.0 (2019-01-27)
- - Allows `EventDispatcher::dispatch` to take an array as context object
+  - Allowed `EventDispatcher::dispatch` to take an array as context object
- - Adds the `EventNotDispatchableException` and `Subscriber` interface
+  - Added the `EventNotDispatchableException` and `Subscriber` interface
- - Adds the `EventDispatcherAwareTrait` class
+  - Added the `EventDispatcherAwareTrait` class

 * 1.0.0 initial release (2015-03-25)